domvm/domvm/README.md

 Each module is a single js file in `/src`.
 The first 3 are the "core", the rest are optional and can be replaced by your own implementations.
 For development, just include them in order.

 0. `domvm`: namespace & wrapper
-0. `domvm.util`: generic funcs required by other modules
+0. `domvm.utils`: generic funcs required by other modules
 0. `domvm.view`: the core vdom & template lib
 0. `domvm.html`: vtree => HTML generator, if you need isomorphism/SSR
 0. `domvm.watch`: auto-redraw helpers (mutation observers, ajax wrappers)